lifepillar/ASUnit/README.md

 its parent property to the result of `registerTestCase(me)`.
 Note that all such handler invocations happen when the script is compiled.
 Note also that the names of the scripts are used as test descriptions for the output.
-For this reason, you may want to use short sentences as script names, as is done above.
+For this reason, you may want to use short sentences (enclosed between vertical bars) as script names, as done above.

 For a detailed description of the architecture of the original ASUnit framework, read the file `Manual.md`.